28/7 – 7/8 2022

 “Medical student, 5th year.
 Like most people I’ve always enjoyed music, and while studying in uppsala I’ve had a chance to develop my interest for choral music.
 At the time I´m active in two choirs, one of them being Orphei Drängar.
 Im really looking forward to this years EMSOC, especially since this will be my first!”

 “I went to EMSOC in Germany 2021 and completely fell in love with the project.
 In 10 days complete strangers became close friends, and I feel so lucky that I get to be a part of that experience.
 When I started studying medicine in Uppsala I had a break from playing the violin for a couple of years (!!).
-But after EMSOC, I was high on music again, applied for an orchestra and took up playing swedish folk music again.
+But after EMSOC, I was hooked on music again, applied for an orchestra and took up playing swedish folk music again.
 I can´t wait for the project to start and meet you all.”

 Contact us: firstname.lastname@example.org